St. Cloud Police Looking for Stolen Van, Wheelchair

 Police say sometime between 2:00 a.m. and 7:00 a.m. a 2005 Dodge Caravan was taken from the homes driveway.

-The van is described as white in color with Minnesota license plates 735-TYG.
-The van also had the owners motorized wheelchair mounted on the back.
+The van is described as white in color with Minnesota license plates 753-TYG.
+The van also had the owners motorized wheelchair in the back.
 The wheelchair is valued at $5,000.

 Anyone with information on the vehicle theft is asked to contact the St. Cloud Police Department at 320-251-1200.